sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 - After satisfying all of the perquisite items listed in the [README.md](../../README.md#script-requirements) doc for this repo you're ready to begin.

-### Environment File for vSphere/vCenter Authentication
+### vSphere/vCenter Environment File for Authentication

 Create a file with the authentication variable values to use with container invocation.
 Store these values outside of this repo in a secure file, for example $HOME/.vsphere_creds.env.
 Protect that file with vSphere/vCenter credentials so only you have read access to it.

-NOTE: Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!
+**NOTE**: Do not use quotes around the values in the file, and make sure to avoid any trailing blanks!

 Now each time you invoke the container, specify the file with the --env-file option to pass on Azure credentials to the container.